lsst-dm/dmtn-156/index.rst

 are all connected to single RAID controller which could limit overall performance.
 Total number of Cassandra nodes in cluster thus equals 14 (4+5+5), each node runs in a Docker container.
-One complication with this setup is that we could only map a single docket container to a public routable interface on a host machine (Cassandra default build does not support different port numbers) which means that only three out of 14 nodes could serve as coordinator nodes introducing potentially uneven load into the
+One complication with this setup is that we could only map a single docker container to a public routable interface on a host machine (Cassandra default build does not support different port numbers) which means that only three out of 14 nodes could serve as coordinator nodes introducing potentially uneven load into the